camall3n/onager/README.md

 ```

 ### History
 History is useful for displaying information about previously executed onager commands.
-It allows for filtering by launch/prelaunch/dry-run, as well as restricting the output to the most recent N entries or entries since a particular date (and optional time).
+It allows for filtering with `--launch`, `--prelaunch`, and `--no-dry-run`, as well as restricting the output to the most recent N entries (`-n N`) or entries `--since` a particular date (and optional time).

 ```
 onager history